baconpaul/sample-creator/README.md

 Big swaths of work until there is though

 - Format Support
-    - Is the inst block correct?
-Endpoint check etc
-    - other sample metadata?
+    - Do we want to store or write other sample metadata?
     - Bitwig Sampler Format
 - UI
     - Double buffer keyboard